 Many clinical microbiology laboratories now use multiplex molecular GI pathogen panel assays in place of routine stool culture.
 These assays can detect anywhere between 9 and 22 bacterial, viral, and parasitic agents.
 The advantages of these multiplex molecular assays include faster turnaround time, higher sensitivity than culture, and a broad testing menu.
-A couple of recent ASM blogs list the promises and perils of these multiplex GI panels.
 However, there are some issues with use of these panels, such as whether all results are actionable.
 In other words, is there guidance on the actions clinicians should take when certain targets are reported for their patients?
 In 2017, ASM released a White Paper on the clinical utility of multiplex tests, and some of these issues were covered.
 Some of the pathogens for which there is the least guidance include the diarrheagenic E. coli pathotypes or strains.

 There has been much discussion recently about the clinical significance of some of these pathotypes in stool.
 Shiga toxin-producing E. coli strains (STEC) can be detected through targeting Shiga toxins via molecular or immunoassays.
 Other diarrheagenic strains (enterotoxigenic E. coli (ETEC), enteropathogenic E. coli (EPEC), enteroinvasive E. coli (EIEC), and enteroaggregative E. coli (EAEC)) require different detection methods, since they do not produce Shiga toxin.
 The role of STEC and ETEC in disease has been firmly established.
 The roles of the other E. coli pathotypes, EIEC, EPEC, and EAEC, however, are less clear.